 - Planting of 550 wildflower plug plants of 11 different species

 Although 7 old fruit trees were alive in 2010, that number had declined to 3 by 2020.
-Of the fruit trees planted in 2011 the apples and pears have been growing well whereas the plums have tended to do poorly and in fact the Farleigh Damson died in 2017.
+Of the fruit trees planted in 2011 the apples and pears have been growing well whereas the plums have tended to do poorly and in fact the Farleigh Damson died in 2017 followed by the Gage in 2020.
 In addition the Medlar has never done well.

 The information board at the Orchard’s entrance gives more details of the fruit varieties together with other information about the orchard.
 Additional information is available from the Parish Council’s Annual Assembly updates.